watson-developer-cloud/watsonx-orchestrate-developer-toolkit/external_agent/examples/langgraph_python/README.md

 - **Token Management**: Implements a caching mechanism for IBM Cloud IAM tokens to optimize authentication processes.
 - **Logging and Debugging**: Logging is set up to facilitate debugging and monitoring of the application.

+## Security Limitations

+Please be aware that this example accepts any API Key or Bearer token for authentication.
+It is recommended to implement your own authentication security measures to ensure proper security.

 ## Deployment Instructions